 LSAT

-Registration for LSAT test administrations through June 2023 is OPEN!
-You are able to register for any of the following test administrations:
+Registration for LSAT test administrations through June 2024 is OPEN!
+You can register for any of the following test administrations:

-To obtain additional information, please contact any of the following Pre-Law Advisors:
+To obtain additional information, please get in touch with any of the following Pre-Law Advisors: